 This place uses iPads to take orders

-Although the iPads take the orders, this restaurants still requires servers to deliver food and drinks, I guess the servers are glorified “food and drinks runners”.
+Although the iPads take the orders, this restaurant still requires servers to deliver food and drinks, I guess the servers are glorified “food and drinks runners”.

 I really have no words for this one.